-As at 31 December 2021, the weighted average age of the Group's plantations is 13 years, with 52% at the prime production age of eight to 17 years and 24% at seven years and below.
-We are expecting approximately 3,000 hectares of our nucleus plantations to come into maturity in 2022, which will contribute to production growth for the year.
+As at 31 December 2022, the Group's total plantation area under management stood at 211,409 hectares at a weighted average age of 13 years, with 58% at the prime production age of eight to 17 years and 17% at seven years and below.
+For 2023, we are expecting approximately 4,000 hectares of our nucleus plantations to come into maturity, which will contribute to production for the year.

-Going forward, the Group will continue to focus on improving efficiencies in plantation management, maintenance of immature oil palms and rejuvenation of the older plantations, while adhering to stringent sustainability practices.
+Going forward, the Group will continue to focus on improving efficiencies in plantation management, maintenance of immature oil palms and rejuvenation of older plantations, while adhering to stringent sustainability practices.